 Loans are stated at the amount of unpaid principal.
 Interest on project loans is recognized as income by applying the interest rates in effect to the principal amount outstanding.
 Accrual of interest income on project loans receivable is suspended when a loan is contractually delinquent for ninety days.
 The accrual is resumed when the loan becomes contractually current.
-MHIC does not maintain an allowance for project loan losses.
-Realized losses are netted against project loan balances as necessary.
+An allowance for project loan losses is maintained based upon the evaluation of the risks associated with the outstanding loan assets.
+Any losses or recoveries subsequently realized are charged or credited to the allowance.